-As already stated, if you’re looking at the Microsoft Extended Support Updates now, they’re probably your only real option – at least for the first year.
+As already stated, if you’re looking at the Microsoft Extended Security Updates now, they’re probably your only real option – at least for the first year.
 That said, it can be a good opportunity to review your software refresh policies for the future as similar situations will come around before you know it; it’s only 2 years until Windows Server 2012 leaves extended support.

 Get an overall picture of your server estate, match it against Microsoft’s support end dates, and then sit down with the relevant stakeholders to find out why the old versions are still in use and what can be done to make a change – hopefully upgrading the on-premises infrastructure more rapidly and/or creating a smooth, easily repeatable process for moving servers into the cloud.

 A Northerner renowned for his shirts, Rich is a big Hip-Hop head, and loves travel, football in general (specifically MUFC), baseball, Marvel, and reading as many books as possible.
 Finding ways to combine all of these with ITAM & software licensing is always fun!